Spectral determinant of the two-photon quantum Rabi model: Singularities of the eigenvalue equation

 For $E>-1$ and $\g=1$, $\b$ is imaginary and we have in sector $S_0$, \beq \fl I_0(R) = \int_R^\infty\rd x\int_{-x}^x\rd y\ (x^2+y^2)^{\Re(\rho)}e^{-2\Im(\rho)\arctan(y/x)} e^{-2y^2-2\Im(\b)y}. \eeq An estimate similar to (\ref{intsg}) yields now that $I_0(R)$ will be finite if $\Re(\rho)<-1/2$.
 The same condition applies to $S_2$, while the integral converges in sectors $S_{1,3}$.
 For $g=-1$ (real $\b$) normalizability of a state with $E>-1$ imposes the same condition on $\rho$ and $S_{0,2}$ replaced by $S_{1,3}$.
 We find for $\g=1$, $\rho(1)=-8/5$ and for $\g=-1$, $\rho(-1)=0$.
-According to the argument for the case $\om<2$, one would conclude that there is a continuum of normalizable solutions with $\g=1$ and $E>-1$, as the integral in the critical sector converges in this case without further condition on $E$.
-Does this mean that $\Hp$ is not self-adjoint also at the critical point?
-No -- because no eigenstate of $\Hp$ at $\om=2$ can have $\p_1$-asymptotics with $\g=1$.
+According to the argument for the case $\om<2$, one would conclude that there are normalizable solutions with $E>-1$, as the integral in the critical sector converges, provided $\g=1$ determines the asymptotics of $\p_1(z)$.
+This does not happen because no eigenstate of $\Hp$ at $\om=2$ can have $\p_1$-asymptotics with $\g=1$.
 Only $\g=-1$ is a valid exponent of second kind with order two for $\p_1(z)$ satisfying the system (\ref{orig1}),(\ref{orig2}).
 To see this, let's use the simplification of the system at $\om=2$ mentioned in the introduction, namely

 The system (\ref{orig1}),(\ref{orig2}) becomes